Hugge0392/ordflyt/replit.md

 # Overview

-This is a Swedish grammar learning game application that teaches word classes (ordklasser) through interactive sentence exercises.
-Players click on words in sentences to identify their grammatical categories (verb, noun, adjective, etc.).
-The application is built as a full-stack web application with a React frontend and Express backend, featuring a clean, educational interface with progress tracking and scoring.
+This is a comprehensive Swedish grammar learning game application that teaches word classes (ordklasser) through interactive sentence exercises.
+The application features a complete educational system with multiple game modes: individual word class practice, timed tests with scoring algorithms, and a comprehensive exam covering all word classes.
+Students can click on words in sentences to identify their grammatical categories (verb, noun, adjective, etc.), receive guidance from an animated character, and track their progress through various difficulty levels.
+The application is built as a full-stack web application with a React frontend and Express backend.

 # User Preferences